Seminary: Protestantism

+DTS was founded as "Evangelical Theological College" in 1924 by Rollin T. Chafer and his brother, Lewis Sperry Chafer, who taught the first class of thirteen students, and William Henry Griffith Thomas, who was to have been the school's first theology professor but died before the first classes began.
+Their vision was a school where expository Bible preaching was taught simply, and under Chafers' leadership, DTS pioneered one of the first four-year degrees in theology, the Master of Theology (Th.M.).
+The present location of the school was purchased in 1926 and Doctor of Theology (Th.D.) program was started in 1927.
+Chafer remained president until his death in 1952.

+The seminary had a considerable influence in the fundamentalist movement by training students who established various Bible Colleges and independent fundamentalist churches in the southern United States.

 The International Council for Evangelical Theological Education was founded in 1980 by the Theological Commission of the World Evangelical Alliance.
 In 2015, it would have 1,000 member schools in 113 countries.

 Other uses of the term

 In some countries, the term seminary is also used for secular schools of higher education that train teachers; in the nineteenth century, many female seminaries were established in the United States.

 The Church of Jesus Christ of Latter-day Saints (LDS Church) hosts seminary classes for high school students ages 14 to 18, as part of the Church Educational System.
 Unlike use in other religious contexts, the word "seminary", in an LDS Church context, does not refer to a higher education program designed to train students that they may obtain a church-based career.
+It does, however, help prepare them for spiritual service within the church (such as LDS missions and other callings).
 LDS seminary students do not get high school credit for their seminary studies.